Gyeeta/gyeeta.github.io/docs/architecture.md

 ## Webserver

-The webserver authenticates user queries and then forwards them to the `shyama` and `madhava` servers.
+The `nodejs` based webserver authenticates user queries and then forwards them to the `shyama` and `madhava` servers.
 A single instance of Webserver is needed to be installed on a host with Network Connectivity to `shyama` and all `madhava` instances.

 **Features :**